PhucPhuc0410/Product-Segmentation-using-ABC-XYZ-Analysis/README.md

 # ABC-XYZ Analysis for Product Segmentation

+---

 ## Overview

 This project applies ABC-XYZ Analysis to segment products based on sales performance and demand variability.
 The analysis helps businesses identify high-value products, optimize inventory, and improve supply chain management.

 ## Dataset

-The analysis is performed using the `FactResellerSales` table from the AdventureWorksDW2022 database.
-This table contains transactional data related to reseller purchases.
+The analysis is performed using the `FactResellerSales` and `DimProduct` tables, which contain transactional data related to reseller purchases.

-**Source:** AdventureWorksDW2022 (Downloadable from Microsoft sample databases)
+**Source:** `AdventureWorksDW2022` which you can download [here](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms)

 ## Tools Used

 - **SQL Server Management Studio (SSMS)** for querying and data processing.
 - **Power BI** for data visualization and insights.
-- **Python** for advanced statistical analysis (optional).
+- **Python** for querying and data processing, and data visualization.

+*Even though SQL and Power BI are sufficient for these tasks.
+However, I incorporated Python to expand the project scope.*

 ## Data Cleaning and Preparation

 - Removing duplicate transactions.
 - Handling missing values in `SalesAmount` and `OrderDate`.
 - Aggregating sales data per product for meaningful segmentation.